crane-9/cs290/assignment_4/README.md

     > Alternatively: travel to any page on the site from `/sitemap.html`.

 2. From `/new-entry.html`, enter a memorable title and pay attention to the inputted date.
 Enter memorable body text, or none at all.
+Basic markdown is supported for the body text.

     ![Blank entry input page](./readme-src/entry_empty.png)